AdobeDocs/app-builder/src/pages/resources/asset-compute-worker-ps-api/index.md

 With the support of Photoshop APIs, that becomes even easier.
 The Photoshop magics are now available on the cloud, at scale.
 It helps to automate repetitive design tasks and keep your team doing what they do best.

-This codelab will show you how to build an AEM Assets Compute Worker using Project Firefly and Photoshop APIs to generate custom image renditions.
+This codelab will show you how to build an AEM Assets Compute Worker using App Builder and Photoshop APIs to generate custom image renditions.

 For your convenience, we provide a sample project as the result of this codelab at [AdobeDocs/adobeio-samples-assets-compute-photoshop](https://github.com/AdobeDocs/adobeio-samples-assets-compute-photoshop).